Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 doesn't have a zero in that column.</p>

 <p>What we would like to do is encode the results of each elimination step in
-the matrix E and to have the result U coming from the Multiplication of E with A.</p>
+the matrix E and to have the result U coming from the multiplication of E with A.</p>

 <p>First we create a few matrices which we'll use later on.
 The first is the
-identity matrix I, which will become our matrix E, but which could have more columns than rows (this allows us to find the inverse, described in a later post.
+identity matrix I, which will become our matrix E, but which could have more columns than rows (this allows us to find the inverse, described in a later post).
 The second is a permutation matrix P, which allows us to exchange the rows of a matrix through multiplication:</p>
 </div>